loglob/grimoire/README.md

 - `host`: Optional hostname for the overleaf instance.
 	If omitted, attempt to connect to a local docker instance.
 - `latex`: A separate object containing latex options as described above.
+- `cacheLifetime`: The maximum age for a cached project in seconds.

 #### copy
 An object with the fields: